kierajost4/Tic-Tac-Toe/README.md

 ## Notes from Authors

 ### Design Downfalls
 This project was successful in introducing us to a number of interesting technologies.
 However, as we began to understand the purpose of these technologies better, we now realize that because of the simplicity of our project, there are a number of downfalls to our design if our application were to be widely used by the public.
-These downfalls include the following.
+These downfalls include the following:

 ##### 1. User friendliness:
 The complexity and quantity of commands needed to simply begin the program essentially makes the application useless and convoluted to anyone other than